dwallener/ConsusisAlternate/README.md

 - Create Streamlit account
 - On Streamlit account, create a new app and link it to the private repo
 - > With a private account, there are some credentials to take care of, it's straightforward
+- Create and link OpenAI (or xAI etc) developer/API account and link credentials in the python code

 Optional: